 Abstract

 An increasing body of research indicates that high cholinergic states in the hippocampus improve encoding ability while not affecting retrieval.
-While there exist previous computational models of cholinergic activity in the hippocampus (Hasselmo, 2006), they lack the breadth and ability of more recent hippocampal models which incorporate theta rhythms and error-driven learning, increasing model capacity and yielding more robust results (Ketz et al., 2013).
-Here, I instantiate a neural network model of cholinergic effect in the hippocampus, capable of executing pattern separation tasks under various levels of simulated cholinergic activity.
-Model testing revealed that high internal cholinergic states would improve performance on pattern separation tasks while low cholinergic states would impair performance - results that are in line with previous literature.
+While there exist previous computational models of cholinergic activity in the hippocampus (Hasselmo, 2006), they lack the descriptive power of more recent hippocampal models which incorporate theta rhythms and error-driven learning, increasing model capacity and yielding more robust results (Ketz, Morkonda, & O'Reilly, 2013).
+Here, I instantiate a neural network model of cholinergic effect in the hippocampus, capable of differentiating similar inputs under various levels of simulated cholinergic activity.
+The known effects of acetylcholine on subregional inhibition in the hippocampus along with simulated theta amplitude modification observed in biological studies were used to inform the computational model.
+Model testing revealed that high internal cholinergic states would significantly improve performance on input differentiation tasks while low cholinergic states would impair performance - results that are inline with previous literature.
+Individual testing of simulated cholinergic mechanisms revealed that dentate gyrus inhibition and theta rhythm amplitude effects are in support of existing literature and biological evidence.
 This work provides a foundation from which to address further questions about cholinergic effects on the hippocampus through a modernized simulation.

 Introduction

-The hippocampus is well known to serve a variety of functions in the human brain, notably the formation and retrieval of memories as well as spatial navigation (Rudy, 2018).
+The human hippocampus is critically involved in several functions including the formation and retrieval of memories and spatial navigation (Rudy, 2018).
 The investigation of these critical functions has led to the creation of a number of computational neural network models aimed at elucidating the underlying processes that allow the hippocampus (HPC) to work the way that it does.
-These networks have achieved impressive performance on tasks that cortical models have struggled with (Ketz et al., 2013).
+These networks have achieved impressive performance on tasks that cortical models have struggled with (Ketz, Morkonda, & O'Reilly, 2013).
 But hippocampi do not exist in a vacuum, they are constantly receiving neuromodulation from other brain regions.
 One such region is the basal forebrain (BF) and its release of acetylcholine (ACh) in the hippocampus is thought to affect learning and memory ability (Ballinger et al., 2016).
 As a result, there remains a lot of room for improving upon previous HPC neural network models by incorporating the dynamic effects of cholinergic modulation to answer important questions such as why we have the ability to remember past memories in vivid detail, but also sometimes fail to remember things that we know.
 Furthermore, having access to accurately represented cholinergic activity in the HPC could shed light on the underlying mechanisms of how age-related decline in cholinergic modulation relates to the observed parallel decline in memory performance (Richter et al., 2014).

 Acetylcholine and the Hippocampus

 Acetylcholine plays a vital role in the hippocampus’ ability to perform pattern separation tasks well.
-Rogers and Kesner (2003) found that scopolamine - a known ACh blocker - when injected directly into the CA3 region of a rat hippocampus performing a spatial memory task, would impair encoding (during which pattern separation is needed) but would have no effect on retrieval (during which pattern completion is needed).
+Rogers and Kesner (2004) found that scopolamine - a known ACh blocker - when injected directly into the CA3 region of a rat hippocampus performing a spatial memory task, impairs encoding (during which pattern separation is needed) but has no effect on retrieval (during which pattern completion is needed).
 Conversely, the researchers found that injections into the rat’s CA3 with physostigmine - a drug used to enhance the effects of ACh - had the opposite effect: no detriment to encoding but impaired retrieval.
 Atri et al. (2004) showed a similar result in humans.
-Participants injected with scopolamine showed impaired encoding, but nominal retrieval as compared to the control.
+Participants injected with scopolamine showed impaired encoding, but similar retrieval as compared to the control.
+Though these studies were telling of the importance of acetylcholine in pattern completion and pattern separation tasks, an analysis of the particular mechanisms by which acetylcholine affects the hippocampus is critical for reproducing its effect in a computational model.
+The mechanisms through which acetylcholine interacts with the hippocampus are numerous and complex, but can be grouped into four overarching categories: inhibition, theta rhythms, long term potentiation, and disinhibition of pyramidal neurons.
+The first two are mechanisms that have been instantiated in the current computational model, while the second two are reviewed for the purpose of completeness.

 Computational Neural Network Modelling and the Hippocampus

-One of the first hippocampus-specific models that did not require any external tuning before training to achieve successful results was created by Michael Hasselmo, (Hasselmo & Schnell, 1994) demonstrating that brain models did not require expressly set parameters unlike those previously created (Amit, 1992).
-This and subsequent models would leverage the increasingly well-known phenomenon of Hebbian learning as a foundation for how synaptic strength is regulated (Kelso et al., 1986; Hasselmo et al., 2020).
+One of the first hippocampus-specific models (which also attempted to simulate cholinergic modulation in the HPC) that did not require any external tuning before training to achieve successful results was created by Michael Hasselmo (Hasselmo & Schnell, 1994), demonstrating that brain models did not require expressly set parameters unlike those previously created (Amit, 1992).
+This, and subsequent models, would leverage the increasingly well-known phenomenon of Hebbian learning as a foundation for how synaptic strength is regulated (Kelso, Ganong, & Brown, 1986; Hasselmo et al., 2020).

-Following this, the Complementary Learning Systems theory (CLS) posited that the ability to remember unique events, but also have the ability to generalize across similar events are two processes fundamentally at odds with each other (McClelland et al., 1995).
-The CLS theory placed the hippocampus as the brain region responsible for quickly picking apart recent experience into individual, separate memories.
+Following this, the Complementary Learning Systems theory (CLS) posited that the ability to remember unique events, but also have the ability to generalize across similar events are two processes fundamentally at odds with each other (McClelland, McNaughton, & O’Reilly, 1995).
+The CLS theory placed the hippocampus as the brain region responsible for rapidly picking apart recent experience into individual, separate memories.
 The cortex is then slowly taught these different memories and the memories remain stored in the cortex thereafter.
-The model proposed by McClelland et al. (1995) consisted of a hippocampus (with layers for EC input, EC output, the Dentate Gyrus, CA3, and CA1) and a layer for an associated cortex.
-But while the CLS theory accounted for learning occurring over time-spans of hours and days, the theory didn’t accommodate the idea that people can learn to group similar experiences very quickly (Schapiro & Turk-Browne, 2015).
+The model proposed by McClelland, McNaughton, and O’Reilly (1995) consisted of a hippocampus and a layer for an associated cortex.
+But while the CLS theory accounted for learning occurring over time-spans of hours and days, the theory didn’t accommodate the idea that people can learn to group similar experiences very quickly (Schapiro et al., 2017).

-The more recent Ketz et al. (2013) model sought to address the limits of Hebbian learning by introducing error-driven learning through the modelling of the theta-phase, allowing the hippocampus to switch rapidly between encoding and retrieval.
-This, along with additional factors such as bidirectional connectivity between the CA1 and EC allowed the model to surpass standard Hebbian learning capabilities in both storage capacity and performance (Ketz et al., 2013).
-The mechanism through which this was achieved was by dynamically changing the strength of the hippocampal mono-synaptic (MSP) and tri-synaptic (TSP) pathways in time with the theta rhythm.
+The more recent Ketz, Morkonda, & O'Reilly, (2013) model sought to address the limits of Hebbian learning by introducing error-driven learning through the modelling of the theta-phase, allowing the hippocampus to switch rapidly between encoding and retrieval.
+This, along with additional factors such as bidirectional connectivity between the CA1 and EC allowed the model to surpass standard Hebbian learning capabilities in both storage capacity and performance (Ketz, Morkonda, & O'Reilly, 2013).
+The mechanism through which this was achieved was by the dynamic changing of strength of the hippocampal mono-synaptic (MSP) and tri-synaptic (TSP) pathways in time with the simulated theta rhythm.
 In the Ketz model, the MSP was composed of bidirectional EC to CA1 connections while the TSP consisted of unidirectional EC to DG to CA3 to CA1 paths.
-As a result, this model demonstrated rapid learning ability, and later work by Schapiro et al. (2017) addressed the shortcoming of the CLS theory mentioned above by establishing that the hippocampus itself could simultaneously handle opposing processes of remembering individual episodes along with generalization in the case of a rapid learning scenario.
+As a result, this model demonstrated rapid learning ability and addressed the CLS theory shortcoming of how people can quickly learn to generalize across experiences on short time-scales.
+Later work by Schapiro et al. (2017), using the Ketz model, established that the hippocampus could simultaneously handle the opposing processes of remembering individual episodes along with generalization in the case of a rapid learning scenario.

 The purpose of this research is to instantiate a neural network model with error-driven learning and theta rhythm simulation along with a system of modulating cholinergic activity in the hippocampus in order to achieve a better understanding of how acetylcholine release from the basal forebrain affects human performance on pattern separation tasks.
 The neural network model used was based on the existing Ketz model of the HPC along with known physiological data that ACh inhibits recurrent connections but does not affect feedforward ones.
 Once the model was built and successfully trained on a created pattern separation dataset, the underlying structure and implementation of the model was modified to mirror high, low, and baseline cholinergic activity in the hippocampus.
-The following question was addressed: what can the model tell us about how the hippocampus handles pattern separation tasks at various cholinergic states?
+The following question was addressed: How does the hippocampus handle pattern separation tasks at various simulated cholinergic states?

 Materials and Methods